 Treat the deck and any exterior wood elements that need maintenance.
 Power washing removes accumulated grime; staining or sealing protects for another season.
 Pay particular attention to horizontal surfaces that take the most weather abuse.

 Clear vegetation from foundation and log walls.
 Plants growing against the cabin trap moisture and create paths for insects.
 Maintain at least three feet of clearance between vegetation and walls.
 Trim overhanging branches that drop debris on roofs or create pest highways.
+I spent years fighting carpenter ants before realizing the birch tree touching my roof was their highway directly into my cabin.

 Fall: Winter Preparation